bjeker/Wordle/README.md

 # Wordle
-Wordle based game made in C#.
+Wordle based game made in C# using .NET.
 Built in windows forms with interactive selections and UX/UI design for playability.